GeekTrainer/learn-react/3-state-events/2-exercise-state.md

-Unlike props, state is designed to be updated shared across components.
-It can be used to allow your application to respond to different events or changes in data.
-Stateful objects are registered in React by using `useState`, a helper function which provides both a reference to the stateful object and a function used to update the values.
+There are a few ways to manage state in React and we're going to focus on one of the main ways, React Hooks.
+To create state with Hooks we use the `useState` Hook, which provides us with the state object and an updater function to update the Hook value.

 ## Scenario